Joseph M. Schenck: Honors

 One of the founders of the Academy of Motion Picture Arts and Sciences, in 1952 he was given a special Academy Award in recognition of his contribution to the development of the film industry.
 He has a star on the Hollywood Walk of Fame at 6757 Hollywood Blvd.

 Death

-Schenck retired in 1957 and shortly afterward suffered a stroke, from which he never fully recovered.
-He died in Los Angeles in 1961 at the age of 84, and was interred in Maimonides Cemetery in Brooklyn, New York.
+Schenck retired in 1957 and shortly afterwards suffered a stroke, from which he never fully recovered.
+He died in Los Angeles, California, in 1961 at the age of 84, and was interred in Maimonides Cemetery in Brooklyn, New York.